WasiqB/wasiqb.github.io/_appium/09-supported-device-element-actions.md

 * `zoom`: This will zoom in to the current element by specified distance from center of the element to the elements borders.
 * `verifyThat`: It returns the verification instance which we can use to perform assertions on the elements.

+> Note:
+> Zoom and Pinch will only work when Automation Type is Espresso.

 ### Known issue and workarounds
 * **Swipe Down:**
   * **Issue:** When swiping on element with finger on top border doesn't swipes from top to down but instead swipes down to top.
 Same is also reported to Appium team [#827](https://github.com/appium/java-client/issues/827).
   * **Workaround:** In coteafs-appium, it has handled the workaround for the issue by starting 5 pixels away from border.

-> Caution: Zoom and Pinch is not working due to issue with Java Client of Appium.
-> If you have a working code then you are welcome to raise and issue along with your working code.
-> We will be happy to help you.